qxresearch/qxresearch.github.io/_pages/courses.md

 **At the end of this page, you can find the [full list of publications and patents](#full-list-of-publications).

 {% assign number_printed = 0 %}
-{% for publi in site.data.publist %}
+{% for publi in site.data.courses %}

 {% assign even_odd = number_printed | modulo: 2 %}
 {% if publi.highlight == 1 %}